 It’s been ages since I posted a recipe here – apologies.
 I’ve been missing it though, and I’m happy I got to make this little winter salad.
 Radicchio has a delicious bitterness but also a mild nutty flavor that only comes out when it’s grilled or braised.
 In fact, this article from the New York Times from 1988 (!) says it all – time to eat more radicchio, for sure.
 Here I combined it with creamy avocado and a tangy lemon-mustard dressing to balance the bitterness and bring out the sweetness.
 It’s nice to mix the warm grilled radicchio with the fresh ingredients.
 A little ricotta salata adds some salt but is not absolutely necessary.
 Same with the almonds – which can be replaced with hazelnuts or even cashews I guess.

 I got three lovely quince last week and since then they had been sitting on my kitchen table spreading their wonderful aroma.
 Quince are an odd fruit.
 Depending on the type, they can be tough, and at least the ones that grow in Central Europe can’t be eaten raw.
 Maybe that’s the reason why they have become quite rare.
 But they have a distinctive, slightly tart flavor, which I found perfect for a savoury galette.
 Usually we (meaning our grandmothers) use quince for jams or jellies, or to make what is called quince-bread, aka membrillo.
 But I have to say, this galette was sooo good.
 The quince and the goat cheese, plus some dried thyme and fresh lavender – loved it.
-I made just a small galette, as the quantities below would show (using a great Food52 galette pastry recipe), so in the end I used up only one quince.
-But while you’re at it, poach some more and eat the rest with yoghurt for breakfast.
-Or in a salad.
-Or in savoury dishes, like a stew for example.
-Or in a sweet tart?
-So many options :)
+[Read more…] about Savoury quince galette with goat cheese and thyme

 My kitchen is by no means complete – I don’t own a cast iron pan for example, nor a proper food processor and not even a set of tea cups.
 But I happen to own a special mill to grind poppy seeds.
 I sort of inherited this from my grandmother, who as I’ve mentioned before was an amazing baker.
 I also happen to love poppy seeds.
 So now the time had come to use this little mill and make a poppy seed cake, or what we call Hefezopf, a simple yeasted cake with poppy seed filling, rolled up, then cut in half, braided and baked.
 I think this type of pastry is common all over central Europe, I’m not even sure where it originates from.
 It can be eaten just like that for breakfast or tea, or with a little butter or margarine and jam or honey.
 Note that poppy seeds are so tough that it’s difficult to crush them with anything else than a special grain mill.
 So when you buy them, make sure to get the ones that are already ground.
 Apart from that this cake/roll is quite straightforward.
 It can be made vegan or non-vegan, both are equally good.
 If you don’t like raisins, use dried apricots or dates instead.